 Extended health insurance tax credits

-There’s no date set yet as to when the rules will change if this proposal is passed by Congress.
+There’s no date set yet as to when the rules will change if Biden’s real estate tax plan proposal is passed by Congress.
 Some investors are starting to plan ahead for changes by talking to estate planning attorneys and accountants.
-If you’d like to have a free call with us to discuss this tax plan proposal and share thoughts on how it could affect the local real estate market, please contact us at 828-772-1667 or email@example.com.
+If you’d like to have a free call with us to discuss this tax plan proposal and share thoughts on how it could affect the local real estate market, please contact us at 828-782-5582 or firstname.lastname@example.org.